ppy/osu-web/resources/views/docs/_structures/comment.md

 Field            | Type       | Description
 ---------------- | ---------- | ------------------
-commentable_id   | number     | ID of the object the comment is attached to commentable_type | string     | type of object the comment is attached to created_at       | string     | ISO 8601 date
+commentable_id   | integer    | ID of the object the comment is attached to commentable_type | string     | type of object the comment is attached to created_at       | string     | ISO 8601 date
-deleted_at       | string?    | ISO 8601 date if the comment was deleted; null, otherwise edited_at        | string?    | ISO 8601 date if the comment was edited; null, otherwise edited_by_id     | number?    | user id of the user that edited the post; null, otherwise id               | number     | the ID of the comment legacy_name      | string?    | username displayed on legacy comments message          | string?    | markdown of the comment's content message_html     | string?    | html version of the comment's content parent_id        | number?    | ID of the comment's parent pinned           | boolean    | Pin status of the comment replies_count    | number     | number of replies to the comment updated_at       | string     | ISO 8601 date user_id          | number     | user ID of the poster votes_count      | number     | number of votes
+deleted_at       | string?    | ISO 8601 date if the comment was deleted; null, otherwise edited_at        | string?    | ISO 8601 date if the comment was edited; null, otherwise edited_by_id     | integer?   | user id of the user that edited the post; null, otherwise id               | integer    | the ID of the comment legacy_name      | string?    | username displayed on legacy comments message          | string?    | markdown of the comment's content message_html     | string?    | html version of the comment's content parent_id        | integer?   | ID of the comment's parent pinned           | boolean    | Pin status of the comment replies_count    | integer    | integerof replies to the comment updated_at       | string     | ISO 8601 date user_id          | integer    | user ID of the poster votes_count      | integer    | integerof votes